codinglabsong/latent-diffusion-pytorch-huggingface/README.md

-# Latent Diffusion MNIST Experiment
+# Latent Diffusion Model Implementation

-Latent Diffusion MNIST Experiment is a Python project exploring the implementation of a latent diffusion model using a variational autoencoder (VAE) and a conditional U-Net.
+Latent Diffusion Model Implementation is a Python project exploring the implementation of a latent diffusion model using a variational autoencoder (VAE) and a conditional U-Net.
 It currently targets the MNIST dataset, but the architecture and training pipeline are intentionally dataset-agnostic and can scale to larger and more complex image domains with minimal changes.

 ## Features
 - **Modular Architecture** – separate training routines for VAE and U-Net components built on top of Hugging Face Diffusers.